Round Vase, Mobach, Utrecht

 This piece exemplifies the innovative craftsmanship and aesthetic appeal that defined Zenith’s contributions to decorative ceramics.

-Beautiful example of dark colored Art deco Matte jug.
-The Middle Eastern inspired Rhodian decors were perfected in 1911 and went on to become a world-wide best seller.
-Plateelbakkerij Zuid-Holland became the biggest pottery in Gouda and made more decorative pieces than any other.
-Their high-glaze decors, in darker stylised floral decors, were produced from 1900 to 1924.
+Beautiful example of a dark green colored Art Deco Matte jug, produced in 1922.
+The Middle Eastern inspired Rhodian decors were developed in the 1910s and went on to become a world-wide bestseller.
+Plateelbakkerij Zuid-Holland became the biggest pottery in Gouda and made more decorative pieces than any other Dutch producer.

 The signature on the bottom showcases the artist, year and factory marks.